ThunderStormOwl/ThunderStormOwl/README.md

 Hello!
+My name is Felipe Reichert Becker,

-contact:
+Contact:

 email - fbecker.phil@gmail.com

 linkedin -

-My name is Felipe Reichert Becker,  I have experience with the following technologies: REACT, TyperScript, less, css, C#, Unity, Unreal Engine, C++, Python, Java, Azure and VSCode
+I have experience with the following technologies: REACT, TyperScript, less, css, C#, Unity, Unreal Engine, C++, Python, Java, Azure and VSCode

 A little bit about me: I currently live in Brasil, I have spent 8 years abroad, 2 in South Korea and 6 in Canada.
 During my stay in Canada I went to two colleges for game design where I discovered my passion for coding.
 After I came back to Brasil My carreer took a different path and now I work developing web applications.